SUSE-Cloud/socok8s/doc/source/deployment/overview.rst

 This guide refers to the following types of hosts:

-* A `deployer` with dual roles.
+* A `Deployer` with dual roles.
 It is the starting point for invoking the deployment socok8s scripts and Ansible playbooks.
 And it is the access point to your Kubernetes cluster.
 A deployer can be a continuous integration (CI) node, a laptop, or a dedicated VM.